It Wasn’t My Star Wars!

 To the writers and produces and directors of Star Wars: Go for it!

 Posted on December 23, 2017, in Breaking News, My Writing and tagged Han Solo, J. J. Abrams, kirk, Leia, Luke Skywalker, McCoy, Rey, Rian Johnson, Spock, Spoke, Star Trek, Star Wars, The Empire Strikes Back, The Last Jedi.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on It Wasn’t My Star Wars!.